CosmWasm/book/src/basics/events.md

 }
 ```

 As you can see, testing events on a simple test made it clunky.
-First of all, every string is heavily
+First of all,
+every string is heavily string-based - a lack of type control makes writing
-string-based - a lack of type control makes writing such tests difficult.
-Also, even types are prefixed
+such tests difficult.
+Also, even types are prefixed with "wasm-" - it may not
-with "wasm-" - it may not be a huge problem, but it doesn't clarify verification.
-But the problem is a
+be a huge problem, but it doesn't clarify verification.
+But the problem is, how
-difficulty is how layered is events structure, which makes building them for comparison tricky.
-Also,
+layered events structure are, which makes verifying them tricky.
+Also, the
-the "wasm" event is particularly tricky, as it contains an implied attribute - `_contract_addr` containing
+"wasm" event is particularly tricky, as it contains an implied attribute -
-an address called a contract.
-My general rule is - do not test emitted events unless some logic depends
+`_contract_addr` containing an address called a contract.
+My general rule is -
-on them.
+do not test emitted events unless some logic depends on them.

 ## Data